 In such a complex landscape it would be easy for an absence of coordination to slow things down, because innovations aren’t compatible, because certain problems are being examined many times over whereas others aren’t being explored, or because regulatory and safety challenges aren’t being anticipated.

 Solutions for Aircraft Electrification Leadership, a world-class partnership of engineers and researchers from industry, academia and regulation, seeks to address this challenge by creating an open technology framework to coordinate and integrate research, innovations and standards to bring sustainable aviation closer.

 As engineers, scientists and academics, we are accustomed to working in our own spheres and protecting the new knowledge and products we develop.
 This is quite understandable and logical because no one wants to do the hard work and then see our work copied and used by others without proper referencing or acknowledgment of monetary reward.
 Yet I have personally witnessed the much deeper motivation and satisfaction that can come when we cooperate and share our expertise and knowledge while working together towards a loftier common goal.

-It may seem counter-intuitive in a competitive market, but I’ve seen the tangible results that support this novel and much needed way forward: experts worldwide joining forces, contributing their expertise openly to solve critical global issues and together make a difference to our world, present and future.
+It may seem counter-intuitive in a competitive market, but I’ve seen the tangible results that support this novel and much-needed way forward: experts worldwide joining forces, contributing their expertise openly to solve critical global issues and together making a difference to our world, present and future.

 Number of stakeholders engaged in workshops.